chekanov/RootIOreader/README.md

 # RootIOreader

-An example of the RootIO package http://java.freehep.org/freehep-rootio/ that shows a problem with JDK versions.
+This program shows how to read ROOT files (https://root.cern/) using Java.
+It illustrates problems with the compatibility of JDK versions.
 This example shows that compiling this code using JDK 1.5 creates a functional package that can read the file "Example.root".
 The JDK 1.5 compiled package can be executed on new versions of JDK 1.8 - JDK 15.
 However, the package compiled using JDK 1.6 (and above) creates a jar file that cannot be used for reading such files.

-This compartibility issue affects several projects: http://jas.freehep.org/jas3/, https://github.com/diana-hep/root4j, https://atlaswww.hep.anl.gov/asc/jas4pp/
+This compatibility issue affects several projects: http://java.freehep.org/freehep-rootio/  (original library), Jas3 http://jas.freehep.org/jas3/, Root4j https://github.com/diana-hep/root4j, Jas4pp https://atlaswww.hep.anl.gov/asc/jas4pp/
-etc. It is likely related to the Apache-BCEL library and may affect many other projects that rely on dynamic creation of Java clases.
+etc.  The problem  is likely related to the Apache-BCEL library and may affect many other projects that rely on dynamic creation of Java classes.
-The issue is visible on bugs.java.com at the following url JDK-8261887.
+The issue is visible on bugs.java.com under JDK-8261887 ticket number.

 # How to recreate this problem